noahgeren/SpringBootTemplate/README.md

 # Spring Boot and Vue Template

-This template is for spring boot and vue projects.
-All vue code is stored in /client and all spring boot code is stored in /server.
-I have already implemented JWT token authentication for Spring Boot and created login/logout pages in vue to show usage.
+This template is for Spring Boot and Vue projects.
+All Vue code is stored in /client and all Spring Boot code is stored in /server.
+I have already implemented JWT token authentication for Spring Boot and created login/logout pages in Vue to show usage.

 ## After Forking
 ### Vue:
 1. Update name in package.json.
-2. Run `npm install`
+2. Run `npm install`.
 ### Spring Boot:
 1. Update group in build.gradle and project name in settings.gradle.
 2. Update package from tech.noahgeren.template to what fit your needs.